fhumbertodf/dicionario/Textos1.md

 It starts to snow again.
 We go inside for hot chocolate.*

+What should you use to move earth, snow or sand?

 ## 002 - Jessica's First Day of School.

 >*Today is Jessica's first day of kindergarten.